slayerinc/Discord-economy-bot/README.md

  5. Start your bot and your done.

 # Support
-Star my repository to and follow me support me
+Star my repository and follow me. to support me! :D